pipeleon/pipeleon/README.md

 - <a href="https://github.com/mekona-hbtn/opiTranslate">Capston Project: OpiTranslate</a>

 OpiTranslate was my final project for the bootcamp, here we colaborate with the startup Opground to develop a new funtionality for their website.
 Here I did mostly the CI/CD deployments as we used new technologies such as Docker and GithubActions.
-This project was awarded as the best in the presentation at the end of Cohort 16 of Holberton School Colombia.

 - <a href="https://github.com/pipeleon/AirBnB_clone_v4">Airbnb Clone</a>

-This is a Airbnb clone develop during me being at the bootcamp, Here it is apply all of the principles of software developing.
+This is a project develop during my time at the bootcamp, Here it's apply all of the principles of software developing.